okuvshynov/slowllama/README.md

 Backward pass is a little more tricky, in a way we have to run forward pass twice.
 The way it's [currently implemented](https://github.com/okuvshynov/slowllama/blob/main/blackbox_model.py#L351) is:
 1. Do a forward pass while also saving inputs to each offloaded block to the hard drive.
 The goal of the first forward pass is to compute the final loss and cache inputs to each offloaded module.
 2. Then, do a manual backward gradient propagation.
 We start from the last module, re-run each module with the input we cached on step (1) again.
-We run backward pass within that block and pass the gradient for the input to the next (previous?) module.
+After that we run backward pass within that block and pass the gradient for the input to the next (previous?) module.
 As we use LoRA, only LoRA weights are being updated.
 LoRA weights are not part of the original model and are not offloaded to disk.
 Important: we also need to save and restore random number generation state before evaluating each offloaded module.
 During training we use dropout, and randomly switched off neurons should be the same on both forward passes.
 3. After that we run optimizer step on LoRA weights and save them separately if needed.
-LoRA weights are the only one which will have gradients computed.

 Original version which can be still found [here](https://github.com/okuvshynov/experiments/tree/5cf944cb1274e577d1e755e6ad1957190d286d9d/split_model) was capable of doing full finetuning and update all weights pretty much the same way.
-I've temporarily removed that feature to preserve the lifespan of SSDs, as frequent write operations can degrade their performance over time.
+I've temporarily removed that feature to preserve the lifespan of SSDs, as frequent write operations can degrade performance over time.
 Reading from SSDs isn't an issue, but they do have a write limit.
-Limit is typically high enough for normal usage, but in the case of full finetunining we'll have to write, ~150Gb per one iteration/weight update of llama70, assuming stateless optimizer and no gradient accumulation.
+Limit is typically high enough for normal usage, but in the case of full finetunining we'll have to write ~150Gb per one iteration/weight update of llama70, assuming stateless optimizer and no gradient accumulation.
 With AdamW we'll have to save/update another 150-300Gb (depending on data types used) of optimizer state per iteration.
 If, for example, we assume 1Pb of writes before 500Gb disk will start having issues, even 100 iterations of finetuning would incur significant cost/risk.

 There are still remnants of that code in the current version, for example Dropout layers for static, frozen model, which I should clean up.
 We can bring full finetuning back if needed though.